remnrem/luna-doc/docs/ref/power-spectra.md

    with respect to the phase of the signal, using randomization to generate surrogate time series

 For the purpose of calculating overlap statistics, phase bins are fixed in 18 20-degree bins.

+<h3>Methods</h3>

+Phase coupling between discrete events and a continuous oscillatory signal is assessed using the filter–Hilbert method.
+The signal is bandpass-filtered to the frequency range of the target oscillation using a Kaiser-windowed FIR filter, and the Hilbert transform is applied to extract instantaneous phase.
+The phase at each event's anchor point (start, midpoint, or end of the annotated interval) is extracted and the mean resultant vector length is computed as the coupling magnitude — a measure bounded between 0 (uniform phase distribution) and 1 (perfect phase locking).
+The mean phase angle is calculated from the complex mean of the unit-length phase vectors.
+Statistical significance is evaluated by a permutation procedure in which event times are randomly shuffled within epochs (or across the whole recording), generating a null distribution of coupling magnitudes; an empirical p-value is derived by comparing the observed magnitude to this distribution, and an asymptotic p-value based on the Rayleigh test is also reported.
+Phase-binned event counts are tabulated in 20-degree bins and compared against permutation-derived expected counts to assess the significance of preferential phase alignment in each bin.

 <h3>Parameters</h3>